Gluten-Free Prepping on a Budget

 “Arsenic is perhaps the best known of the metal toxins, having gained notoriety from its extensive use by Renaissance nobility as an antisyphilitic agent…A wide range of signs and symptoms may be seen in acute arsenic poisoning including headache, nausea, vomiting, diarrhea, abdominal pain, hypotension, fever, hemolysis, seizures, and mental status changes.
 Symptoms of chronic poisoning, also called arseniasis, are mostly insidious and nonspecific.
 The gastrointestinal tract, skin, and central nervous system are usually involved.
 Nausea, epigastric pain, colic abdominal pain, diarrhea, and paresthesias of the hands and feet can occur.”

-Rice can still be important part of your pantry, but it should not be consumed on a daily basis, lest a build-up of this toxic heavy metal occur in your body.
+Rice can still be an important part of your pantry, but it should not be consumed on a daily basis, lest a build-up of this toxic heavy metal occur in your body.

 Please, please don’t buy rice from China.
 While it might be dirt cheap, their food standards are very low.
 You do NOT want your stockpile to be made up of food like that.
 If you can’t afford organic or eco-farmed (this means there was no use of chemical pesticides but it isn’t certified organic), please buy American-grown rice.